ckan/ckanext-xloader/README.rst

     # with a direct PostgreSQL COPY.
 This is relatively fast, but does not
     # guess column types.
 If this fails, xloader falls back to a method more
     # like DataPusher's behaviour.
 This has the advantage that the column types
     # are guessed.
-However it is more error prone, far slower and you can't run
+However it is more error prone and far slower.
-    # the CPU-intensive queue on a separate machine.
     # To always skip the direct PostgreSQL COPY and use type guessing, set
     # this option to True.
     ckanext.xloader.use_type_guessing = False